ramigs/nuxt-fauna-article/nuxt-fauna.md

 a database and use it to build a static/pre-rendered site that can be served directly from a CDN.

 Let's imagine we have a Film catalogue.
 It's not that often that we need to add or delete a Film from the catalogue.
 Do we need to have a server query a database at each client request?
 Couldn't we pass the heavy lifting to the build process?

+distinguishing static data and real-time data

+## Nuxt.js

+Nuxt.js is well known for SSR capabilites but it can also go static.

+- Couple of paragraphs introducing Nuxt.js and FaunaDB.
+- The Jamstack and how Nuxt.js (SSG) and FaunaDB (serverless) relate to it.

 This is one of the key points I want to concentrate on.
 Do we really need to have a server make the same request, to get the same data, take those same results, run them against a templating engine and only then deliver the response to the client?

-## Nuxt.js

-Nuxt.js is well known for SSR capabilites but it can also go static.

 ## FaunaDB

-"is a distributed database that promises to be always consistent, always secure, global low-latency, zero operations (no need to manage servers"
+FaunaDB "is a distributed database that promises to be always consistent, always secure, global low-latency, zero operations no need to manage servers"

-So, what makes FaunaDB a good choice for this example?

-Let me start by elaborating more on the intent of the article, as I point out in which way Fauna's architecture and certain features, apply to this use case.

 As a serverless database, FaunaDB allows our applications to access data "as a service".
 Contrary to more "traditional" databases, there's no need to host and